ReaRuiRay/ReaRuiRay.github.io/_pages/about.md

 ---
-permalink: /
+layout: archive
-title: "Know about me"
+title: "About me"
-excerpt: "About"
+permalink: /about/
 author_profile: true
 redirect_from:
-  - /about/
   - /about.html
 ---